Configuring edge gateways for offline cold chain data caching

 Deferred Synchronization & Reconciliation Logic

-When network connectivity is restored, the gateway must execute a deterministic reconciliation routine.
-The sync engine should:
+When network connectivity is restored, the gateway must execute a deterministic reconciliation routine:

-1. Poll pending records using get_pending_sync() with a conservative batch size (typically 200–500) to avoid overwhelming cellular or satellite backhaul.
+1. Poll pending records using get_pending_sync() with a conservative batch size (200–500) to avoid overwhelming cellular or satellite backhaul.

 3. Acknowledge idempotently.
 The cloud endpoint should return the local_sequence_id alongside a server-side receipt ID.
-If the gateway receives a duplicate acknowledgment, it must not re-transmit.
+Duplicate acknowledgments must not trigger re-transmission.

 4. Update local state.
 Upon successful HTTP 200/201 responses, call mark_synced() to transition records from pending to archived.

 5. Handle conflicts.
-If the server rejects a payload due to timestamp drift or calibration mismatch, flag it as sync_status = 2 and route to a quarantine queue for manual compliance review.
+If the server rejects a payload due to timestamp drift or calibration mismatch, set sync_status = 2 and route to a quarantine queue for manual compliance review.

 For authoritative guidance on cryptographic hash validation and secure transport, consult the Python hashlib documentation and the FDA 21 CFR Part 11 guidance.